Not the Girls You're Looking For by Aminah Mae Safi

 The bits of this book I loved the most were in the details.
 Lulu and Matt sitting on the hood of her car eating beignets.
 The Saad family watching Ancient Aliens.
 Emma and Lulu’s phone conversation.
 Lulu and her dad going for a milkshake.
 Her mother calling her “little cat”.
 The scene where Lulu is about to have an intimate encounter and flips is and says “no” was such a big moment for me – like, ladies, have you ever felt that way?
 Where you’re going to do something and you realize it’s wrong and you really don’t want it?
 It’s like Aminah Mae Safi is saying, “I hear you, and you can say no. You owe him nothing.”
 Ten years ago, that conversation would never have happened, and you still don’t see it in books?
 It was something I needed to read because our culture is only just starting to shift into a greater respect for how the woman feels at all times in the encounter.

 I really dig Aminah Mae Safi’s writing style.
 This book fit me perfectly, and I’m really looking forward to her second book next June.

-Not The Girls You’re Looking For Goes to the Gallery
+Not The Girls You’re Looking For stays on my shelf.

 I adored this book, truly.
 I would read it again.
 Where I’m at in my life right now, it was so comforting to read Lulu’s story.
 Like Lulu, I’m one of those people in real life who says the wrong thing at the wrong time and rather than humbly retracting things, I’m the girl who pridefully stews over the words I’ve said and lets it eat me up inside.
 Not a lot of YA protagonists are that girl – most protagonists are a little more squeaky clean.
 I loved this about her and I loved falling into this story and going, yes, oh my gosh, I’ve done that stupid thing.
 It made this book so real.
 I really liked it, and I will read it again.